-The Energy Power Resources group, which owns and operates five biomass power stations in England and Scotland, the Fibrophos fertiliser business and a 50% share of two windfarms in England; and
+The Energy Power Resources group, which owns and operates five biomass power stations in England and Scotland, and the Fibrophos fertiliser business: and

 Our supply chains Aside from services provided to the Group by regulated advisors, which services we consider to be low risk in the present context, our supply chains include: